AlexKHecht/UnitTestingPractice/README.md

 # UnitTestingPractice
-Repo do document my learning of xUnit and unit testing mroe generally
+Repo to document my learning of xUnit, but also unit testing more generally.